zhiwenwuZW/VistaShare/docs/proposal.md

 ## 3. Novelty & Rationale

-In our approach, we aim to use wifi to transport the live video due to its high bandwidth and stability.
+In our approach, we aim to use wifi to transport the live video thanks to its high bandwidth and stability.
 We used ZeroMQ for decoding the video signal for reduced latency.

 ## 4. Potential Impact